autohackers/CrikeyCon2026/Porsche996/README.md

 2A8#FFFFA80E0F6DEFFF
 ```

-The quick way of doing this is to make a loop, such as encapsulating the cansend command like `while true; do  cansend can0 2A8#FFFFA80E0F6DEFFF; done;`
+The quick way of doing this is to make a loop, such as encapsulating the cansend command like

+`while true; do  cansend can0 2A8#FFFFA80E0F6DEFFF; done;`

 This can be seen in the `88mph.script`

 # Thermostat

-The CAN code for the thermostat on this dashboard is `289#`
+The CAN code for the thermostat on this dashboard is `289` and the 2nd byte is the value being displayed.
+From my research (eg rennlist forums) the formula for the 2nd byte is (where X is the value to be displayed, in Celsius) is (4614+(167*X))/100 (noting this is decimal and the output needs to be converted to HEX).

+So to display 100 C on the dashboard

+`while true; do cansend can0 289#00D5000000000000; done;`

+Reference [Rennlist Forum link](https://rennlist.com/forums/996-gt2-gt3-forum/966928-looking-for-can-bus-information-2.html) about half way down.

 # No Buffer Space Error